chicoferreira/lifestealer/docs/intro/getting-started.md

 ## Currently supported versions

-The plugin is developed and compiled against Paper 1.21.1 and API version 1.21.
+The plugin is developed and compiled against Paper 1.20.6 and API version 1.20.6, with additional support for Folia servers.

 ### List of tested versions